 As seen, raising two siblings can become problematic.
 The problems may be evident from the get-go or farther down the road when the pups become adolescents and no longer get along.
 Or as in my case, you may notice the subtle effects only once you separate the pups.

 This doesn’t mean though the task is impossible, I am the last person on earth to make recommendations having raised littermates myself, but I really think people should give it careful consideration before impulsively going the two-puppy route.

-Raising two puppies at once is sure not for everyone because it entails socializing the puppy, training the puppy, walking the puppy multiplied by two, making it double the workload or even triple the workload as Kelly Dunbar states.
+Raising two puppies at once is sure not for everyone because it entails socializing the puppy, training the puppy, walking the puppy multiplied by two, making it double the workload or even triple the workload as dog trainer Kelly Dunbar in the quote below states.

 “Actually I always tell people they are tripling their workload because you have to do work with the dogs individually and together.”
 Kelly Dunbar